elixir-europe/rdmkit/pages/your_domain/microbial_biotechnology.md

   * [iGEM Parts Registry](http://parts.igem.org/Main_Page)
   * [The Joint BioEnergy Institute's Inventory of Composable Elements (JBEI-ICE)](https://ice.jbei.org) ([Ham et al., 2012](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3467034/))
   * [SynBioHub](https://synbiohub.org)
-* Sequences can be isolated from standard genetic databases such as [ENA](https://www.ebi.ac.uk/ena/browser/home) and [GenBank](https://www.ncbi.nlm.nih.gov/genbank/).
+* Sequences can be isolated from standard genetic databases such as {% tool "european-nucleotide-archive" %} and [GenBank](https://www.ncbi.nlm.nih.gov/genbank/).

 #### Tools for metadata collection
 * You can manage the design stage using genetic computer aided design tools, such as [Benchling](https://benchling.com) for example, where information can be shared within small teams.
 [Benchling](https://benchling.com) supports a number of different data standards including FASTA, GenBank and SBOL1.